 I was a figure skater with perfect balance.

 It’s Brain Tumour Awareness Week.
-Where we attempt to erase the stigma, educate the public, etc.
+Where we attempt to erase the stigma, educate the public, and so forth.

 The Brain Tumour Foundation of Canada wants the public to be aware of the above eight signs.